Dietmar Wittmann: Professional work

 He worked first at the Altona General Hospital of the University of Hamburg Medical School.
 His early research was focused on peptic ulcer disease, and highly selective vagotomy and he developed a method to measure gastrin levels in antral vein blood long before sophisticated analysis methods to measure pg levels were established.

 Concerning antimicrobial therapy of surgical infection, he started measuring antibiotic concentrations in tissue fluid representative for the site of infection by analyzing body fluids and bone chips and that would have been disposed of in the course of surgical procedures.
-Antibiotic concentrations measured in tissues were then be compared to concentrations required to kill bacteria to serve as the foundation of anti-infective therapies.
+Antibiotic concentrations measured in tissues were then compared to concentrations required to kill bacteria to serve as the foundation of anti-infective therapies.
 Based on these studies Wittmann habilitated for professor of surgery at the University of Hamburg defending his thesis about the concentration dynamics of antimicrobials intra-abdominal infections.

 In 1972 Wittmann had the opportunity to work in Annaba, Algeria, and took his young family to Algeria for an anticipated two-year commitment.
 After a year political unrest forced the Wittmanns to return to Germany but by then he had seen many diseases in their advanced stages including abdominal infections.